 Prepare the Pumpkin - Baking Method

-Let it cool enough so it's safe to handle and scoop out the flesh using a large spoon.
-Discard any burned flesh.
+Let cool until safe to handle, then scoop out the flesh with a large spoon.
+Discard any overly browned or burned portions.

 Prepare the Pumpkin - Sautéing Method